NS2-BDT/CommunityBalanceMod/docs/index.md

   - Cloaking shader tweaked to be more consistent across different backgrounds.
 It now darkens as it decloaks and includes high frequency distortions to visually camouflage better over distance.
   - Lerk max speed scalar (used to scale cloaking) changed to 9.
+  - Onos with camouflage will be silent while crouch walking
 - Heat Plating
   - Reduce damage from flamethrower, grenadelauncher, mines, hand grenades and railguns (10% per shell)
   - Decreases duration of fire tick damage from flamethrowers by 33% per shell